JonathanGrossmanITC/fullstack_html_css_basics/04_live_coding_steps.md

 After these sessions, you will have:
 - Refreshed basic HTML and CSS topics
 - Focused on several key concepts for layout and design
-- Seen how one developer's process for writing HTML and CSS to build a responsive landing page
+- Seen one developer's process for writing HTML and CSS to build a responsive landing page

 ## Day 1